harytkon/simple-weather-service/README.md

 # Simple weather service

-This is a web app a that fetch data from a open weather API via own backend.
+This is a web app (front and backend) which is used to get weather information from an open weather API.

 ## Frontend